 Following her demise, the hospital staff who had also noticed signs of physical abuse on Sevakis’ chest, arms, and head immediately looked to the much older Floyd, then living under the alias of Clarence as a significant person of interest in the death of Suzanne, also mainly under the alias Tonya Hughes at the time.

 After making it her personal mission to find the birth family of her deceased friend, Suzanne’s coworker inadvertently opened a can of worms that exposed the activities and identity of the man the woman known as Tonya was married to.
+Her search inadvertently revealed that the original person who has the real identity of Tonya Hughes lived and died close to two decades before the life and death of Suzanne.

-Further investigation into the matter further unveiled the fact that the man who portrayed himself as Clarence Hughes was indeed Franklin Floyd, a man on the run from the law who had kidnapped the then-recently-deceased woman known as Tonya Hughes.
+Firstly, her efforts after finding the real Tonya’s mother uncovered the fact that the real Tonya Hughes was in fact an 18-month-old baby who had died 20 years prior to Suzanne’s demise.
+A deeper dig into the matter also revealed that the man who portrayed himself as Clarence Hughes was indeed Franklin Floyd who was on the run from the law.
+He had kidnapped the then-recently-deceased woman known as Tonya Hughes.
 It was also revealed that Suzanne never knew her true identity.

 Investigation Also Unveiled Franklin Floyd’s Detailed Criminal History